 I’m always on the hunt for the next best minimalist running shoe that feels closest to being barefoot.
-That is, a shoe that is thin enough to provide the sensory funds to help me easily execute and maintain a proper forefoot strike while running.
+That is, a shoe that’s thin enough to provide the sensory funds to help me easily execute and maintain a proper forefoot strike while running.

 List of Top Minimalist Shoe Brands

-Mizuno – Mizuno is incredibly well-known for designing heel striker running shoes, but soon after Born to Run, Mizuno designed a few minimalistic running shoes, the Wave Universe and the Wave EVO Letivas to help meet the comforting and mechanical needs of forefoot runners.
+Mizuno is incredibly well-known for designing heel striker running shoes, but soon after Born to Run, Mizuno designed a few minimalistic running shoes, the Wave Universe and the Wave EVO Letivas to help meet the comforting and mechanical needs of forefoot runners.
 Both shoes have significantly less cushioning, a lower profile and impressive flexibility and durability, helping you better evaluate your forefoot running mechanical efforts.

 Sadly, Nike only produced one barefoot-inspired running shoe, and its NOT the Nike Free!
 It happens to be the Free 1.0 Cross Bionic, which will help you produce good mechanical behaviors associated with the sensory factors illuminated by the paper-thin, flexible and light outsole.

 If you are looking for the perfect barefoot shoe for forefoot running, check out my barefoot shoe reviews, to help you choose the best shoe.
 I also have a YouTube channel where I give a more in-depth, full-range analysis of barefoot-inspired running shoes I feel are most suitable for forefoot running.

 If you’d like, you can support Run Forefoot and help keep it going strong by making a donation in any amount of your choosing: https://www.paypal.me/RunForefoot